scandum/crumsort/README.md

 Porting
 -------
 People wanting to port crumsort might want to have a look at [fluxsort](https://github.com/scandum/fluxsort), which is a little bit simpler because it's stable and out of place.
+There's also [piposort](https://github.com/scandum/piposort), a simplified implementation of quadsort.

 Memory
 ------